ajsharp/bldr/README.md

 ### Collections

-All the examples above can be used inside a collection block:
+All the examples above can be used inside a collection block.
+Here we assume a Post model which has many Comments.
+You might use the below code to render an action which returns a collection of posts, where each post has a collection of comments.

 ```ruby
 collection :posts => posts do